kaizoku-oh/zephyr-app-workspace/README.md

 - [x] Add Updater class/service to manage firmware upgrades (on top of HttpClient, DFU subsystem)

-- [ ] Solve the Shared Callback Registration problem in the Network class
+- [ ] Solve the Shared Callback Registration problem in the Network class (broadcast an event)

 - [x] Add application events manager using zbus